KaminoShimobe/SteamGamePicker/README.md

 # SteamGamePicker
-An OpenAI Powered Chatbot build in node.js, react, and typescript.
+A Gemini Powered Chatbot that recommends videogames based on your steam library build in node.js, react, and typescript.